-The University's policy on Human Research Protection Program Compliance (HRPP) sets forth Northwestern's commitment to protecting the rights and welfare of human research participants and establishes the framework for the University's Human Research Protection Program (HRPP).
+The University's policy on Human Research Protection Program Compliance (HRP-1001) sets forth Northwestern's commitment to protecting the rights and welfare of human research participants and establishes the framework for the University's Human Research Protection Program (HRPP).

-Human Subject Protection Program Plan
+Human Research Protection Program Plan

 The Investigator Manual (HRP-103) is designed to guide investigators through the policies and procedures relating to research with human participants.

-Post-approval Monitoring and For-cause Audits
+Post-approval Monitoring and For-Cause Audits